Wolverhampton Wanderers F.C.: Rivalries

 Wolves' longest-established and strongest rivalry is with West Bromwich Albion, against whom the club contest the Black Country derby.
-The two clubs, separated by eleven miles, have faced each other 162 times; their first competitive clash being an FA Cup tie in 1886.
+The two clubs, separated by eleven miles, have faced each other 163 times; their first competitive clash being an FA Cup tie in 1886.
 A national survey by the football pools found the rivalry to be the strongest in English football.
 Both clubs are founder members of the Football League and the two once contested the league title in 1953–54, with Wolves finishing as champions.

 Wolves also share rivalries with the two Birmingham clubs, Aston Villa and Birmingham City, against whom there have been numerous matches dating back to the 19th century.
 Wolves' closest geographic rival is actually Walsall but, as they have rarely competed at the same level, it is of less significance.
 As Wolverhampton historically sat within the boundaries of Staffordshire, a Staffordshire derby between Wolves and Stoke City is also recognised.

 The 2018–19 Premier League season was the first and only time ever that Wolves were the sole representatives of the West Midlands in the top flight of English football.
-The 2020–21 Premier League season saw Wolves play against both Aston Villa and West Bromwich Albion, but Albion's relegation at the end of that season means that Aston Villa is Wolves' only West Midlands rival in the Premier League in 2021–22 and 2022–23.
+The 2020–21 Premier League season saw Wolves play against both Aston Villa and West Bromwich Albion.
+Since Albion's relegation at the end of that season, Aston Villa has been Wolves' only West Midlands rival in the Premier League.